Looking for the best spots and top attractions on the Romantic Road in Bavaria, Germany? Look no further!

-What is the Romantic Road?
+What Is The Romantic Road?

 In the middle ages, the Romantic Road was an old Roman trade route.
 After WWII, when Germany was suffering economically, a group of promotionally-minded folk re-branded it as a thematic route with 29 stops in Bavaria.

 Brown signs along the way shout “Romantische Strasse” in German to remind you you’re supposed to swoon.
 But the Romantic Road definitely lives up to its sobriquet.

-Here's my guide to navigating the Romantic Road and ferreting out all of its must see sites.
+You can take a blissful road trip in Bavaria, ferreting out all of its must see sites.
 I’ve tried to make the route as wildly romantic as possible.

 Then you’ll end with a bang at Mad King Ludwig II’s fairytale castle, Neuschwanstein.
 You could also reverse the order and start in Fussen, which is only 2 hours from Munich, the cosmopolitan capital of Bavaria.

 Put your car in gear, and we’re off to explore beautiful destinations on the Romantic Road.
 (And a couple unmissable teeny tiny detours).

-Aside from its adorable medieval streets, it’s main claim to fame is the famous Wurzburg Residence.
+Aside from its adorable medieval streets, it’s main claim to fame is the famous 350 room Wurzburg Residence.
 This ornate palace was home to the Wurzburg bishop-kings, who aimed to build an eye popping spectacle akin to Versailles.